RajeevRanjanDev/TaskManagementApp/README.md

 # Task Management Application in play 2.5.x
 Database name would be task_mgmt

+I have used JAVA 8 So please use same

 Request would be in this way
 Here Status will be only OPEN,CLOSED,IN_PROGRESS,IN_REVIEW,ERROR